Banovina (region)

 Banovina or Banija is a geographical region in central Croatia, between the Sava, Una, Kupa and Glina rivers.
 The main towns in the region include Petrinja, Glina, Kostajnica, and Dvor.
 There is no clear geographical border of the region towards the west and the neighboring region of Kordun.
 The area of Banovina is today administratively almost entirely located within the Sisak-Moslavina County.

 Name

 The region's principal names come from the word "ban", with other names in use having included Banska Zemlja ("Ban's Land") and Banska Krajina ("Ban's Frontier"), which is a reference to the medieval Ban of Croatia and the Military Frontier, specifically Croatian Military Frontier.

 In Serbian Cyrillic, the name is spelled Банија or Бановина.
-The word banovina is Croatian for "banate".
+The word banovina is Croatian for banate.

 The term Banovina was more frequent as the name of the region in the 19th and early 20th centuries.
-The term Banija became more common in the second half of the 20th century, until the 1990s.
+The term Banija became more common in the first half of the 20th century, until the 1990s.
 Since then, both terms are equally in use.